 A nurse puts a small tube called a cannula into a vein in the back of your hand.
 They go with you to the endoscopy or x-ray department.

-You have a medicine to make you sleepy injected into the cannula.
+The doctor or nurse injects medicine to make you sleepy into the cannula.
 Or you might have a general anaesthetic.

 When you’re very sleepy or asleep your doctor gently puts a long flexible tube called an endoscope into your food pipe.
 The tube has a small camera on the end so they can see the cancer.
 They position the end of the tube close to the tumour and shine a low power laser light at it.